 Going even deeper beyond the surface of the archetypal influencer reveals RWE influencers who are unrecognized because they don’t write prescriptions themselves but influence the HCPs who do, as is typical with senior partners and other influencers affiliated with a medical practice.
 Other types of influencers include “referral influencers,” or HCPs who influence upstream from the prescribing NPI, “pharma influencers” who are associated with the Sunshine Act activities and attribution designations, as well as already established “social influencers” who are defined by their digital footprint and reside mainly on Twitter.

-Machine learning and artificial intelligence (ML/AI) present a unique opportunity to create a new channel for partnering with brand ambassadors, leveraging brand messaging and educating patients at scale.
-However, in today’s pharmaceutical marketing ecosystem, brands and agencies must be judicial in their choice of partner and separate the hype of ML/AI messaging from true capability.
-They should seek out firms whose foundations lie in ML/AI with the right people, technology and processes at the core of their business to address a simple question with a complex answer: “What is HCP influence and who are my most valuable influencers?”
+Artifical intelligence (AI) presents a unique opportunity to create a new channel for partnering with brand ambassadors, leveraging brand messaging and educating patients at scale.
+However, in today’s pharmaceutical marketing ecosystem, brands and agencies must be judicial in their choice of partner and separate the hype of AI messaging from true capability.
+They should seek out firms whose foundations lie in AI with the right people, technology and processes at the core of their business to address a simple question with a complex answer: “What is HCP influence and who are my most valuable influencers?”